Optimizing Large Model Training through Overlapped Activation Recomputation: Background and Motivation

 \subsection{Large Model Training}

 Deep learning models are built with layers and iteratively trained using batches of samples.
-Each training step usually consists of forward propagation (FP) and backward propagation (BP), enhancing the model's accuracy.
+Each training step consists of forward propagation (FP) and backward propagation (BP), which refine the model's parameters to enhance accuracy.
 Activations are intermediate outputs generated during FP and are utilized by BP for gradient calculation.
-During the forward propagation, input activations, together with the current layer's weights and biases, generate output activations, which serve as the input data for the subsequent layer.
+During FP, input activations, together with the current layer's weights and biases, generate output activations, which serve as the input data for the subsequent layer.
 BP starts from the output layer and traverses layers in reverse to optimize the weights and biases.
-To enhance throughput and device utilization (increasing arithmetic density), training samples are processed in large batches during computation phases~\cite{PTD-P-SC21,FlashNeuron-FAST21,icache}.
+To improve throughput and device utilization, training typically processes samples in large batches~\cite{PTD-P-SC21,FlashNeuron-FAST21,icache}.

-Recently, DNN models have shown remarkable growth in accuracy for better social services.
-To reduce training time, it is standard practice to parallelize the model training across multiple GPU devices.
-For example, GPT-3 contains 175B parameters and requires 355 GPU-years for training~\cite{GPT-3}, OPT-175B requires 992 80GB A100 GPUs~\cite{opt-arxiv22}.
-And ByteDance trains its 175B model on 12,288 GPUs~\cite{MegaScale-arxiv24}.
-To efficiently utilize training devices, data parallelism (DP), tensor parallelism (TP), and pipeline parallelism (PP) have been proposed, and become the state-of-the-art distributed training methods for large models~\cite{MegaScale-arxiv24,Merak-TPDS23,Megatron-Arxiv19,opt-arxiv22}.
+To accelerate training, large models are parallelized across multiple GPUs.
+For example, training GPT-3 (175B parameters) requires 355 GPU-years~\cite{GPT-3}, OPT-175B uses 992 80GB A100 GPUs~\cite{opt-arxiv22}, and ByteDance's 175B model employs 12,288 GPUs~\cite{MegaScale-arxiv24}.
+To efficiently utilize training devices, data parallelism (DP), tensor parallelism (TP), and pipeline parallelism (PP) have been proposed, and become the state-of-the-art distributed training methods~\cite{MegaScale-arxiv24,Merak-TPDS23,Megatron-Arxiv19,opt-arxiv22}.